-This chapter is most relevant to Section F8(ii) from the 2017 CICM Primary Syllabus, which expects the exam candidates to be able to "describe the carbon dioxide carriage in blood including the Haldane effect and the chloride shift".
+This chapter is most relevant to Section F8(iii) from the 2023 CICM Primary Syllabus, which expects the exam candidates to be able to "describe the carbon dioxide carriage in blood".
 The specific question of CO2 storage has never been as popular as the question of transport or carriage, and so this topic is under-represented in the CICM First Part exams.

 Human bodily CO2 stores consist of:

 - about 9% are accessible to assist with buffering

 - 3L are available for immediate use in buffering

 - 80-90% is stored in the form of bicarbonate anions (HCO3-)

 - 5-10% is present as unchanged gas, dissolved in the water of extracellular fluid (predominantly in the blood).

 - 5-10% or so is stored as carbamino compounds inside erythrocytes

 - 2-5% is available as a free gas in the alveolar gas mixture.

 - Miniscule amount available as carbonic acid